jameda-telemedicine/jitsi-tests/README.md

         provider: Local hub
 ```

-A configuration file is composed of two parts:
+A configuration file is composed of three parts:

 - `providers`: array to define a list of providers
+- `instances`: array to define a list of instances
 - `tests`: array to define the differents tests to execute

 ### Providers